Matt Vierling Player Props: Tigers vs. Rays

-The Detroit Tigers and Matt Vierling, who went 0-for-3 last time out, battle Zach Eflin and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.
+After going 0-for-3 in his most recent game, Matt Vierling and the Detroit Tigers face the Tampa Bay Rays (who will hand the ball to Jeffrey Springs) at 1:10 PM ET on Sunday.

-In his last game he had a hitless performance (0-for-3) against the Rays.
+He had a hitless performance in his previous game (0-for-3) against the Rays.

 Matt Vierling Game Info & Props vs. the Rays